 - and the amount, or Ratio.

-What the threshold determines is the point at which the compressor actually turns on.
-Until this value is reached, it is actually completely inert and does not affect your audio signal in any way.
+What the threshold determines is the point at which the compressor turns on.
+Until this value is reached, it’s completely inert and does not affect your audio signal in any way.
+However, once the threshold condition is met, the filter will activate, resulting in something pretty cool:

-However, once that value, that threshold is met, things will start to happen.
-Your audio signal will be “turned down” to attempt to moderate the volume of the signal.
+- Your audio signal will be “turned down”, automatically, to attempt to moderate the volume of the signal.

 Well, I say volume, but it actually works on the dB (Decibels) scale.
 A Decibel is a ratio measurement typically based off of absolute silence.
 It is logarithmic in nature, so a 10dB sound is 100x louder than a 1dB sound.